 Providing this service also gives straightforward answers to any questions, without the trouble of a phone call, email, or being passed from person to person.

 Crucially, the way you answer your FAQs needs to reflect your brand voice.
 Say you’re a fashion brand that sells upcycled clothing, and your tone of voice is often light-hearted and jokey; you need to reflect this in your answers.
 Suddenly becoming abrupt in your communication style may put off your clientele.

-But, more importantly, remember that you are still helping customers digitally, so polite and friendly responses are compartmental to a great .
+But, more importantly, remember that you are still helping customers digitally, so polite and friendly responses are compartmental to a great quality of service.
 This means less“as we already told you” and more “we want to make sure you are happy”.
 Being obliging will give people more confidence in your brand.

 Make it look good

 You don’t want your FAQ section to look like it was an afterthought.
 You want it to look like you’ve taken customer questions into account and that you’re doing what you can to answer them.

 You’ll need to ensure the layout is clear and easy to use and that text is concise and well-spaced.
 It may seem like an obvious point, but as FAQ pages are often rushed, businesses forget that site visitors prefer not to read dense paragraphs of a tiny font.
 You may not be able to personalize e-commerce FAQs to each customer at this point, but you can do your best to let them know you have their needs in mind.

 On a business level, you can use this opportunity to promote your brand image tangibly by adding a well-placed logo.